 With 'cost-push' inflation, there is an increase in the price of production inputs, like wages or raw materials.
 These increases work their way down the production line, eventually being passed on to the end consumer and causing the overall prices of goods and services to rise.

-We've already spoken about the impact that fluctuations in the global oil supply can have on the overall prices of goods and services.
-But the prices of other raw materials, like energy, iron ore and copper, can also impact the economy.
+We've already discussed the impact that fluctuations in the global oil supply can have on the overall prices of goods and services.
+But the prices of other raw materials, like energy, iron ore, and copper, can also impact the economy.

 Great expectations

 Inflation can also be built in and related to expectations.
-When people see that CPI is increasing, it creates the expectation that prices will continue to rise in future.
-This might cause people to bring forward purchases (in other words, you may as well buy more stuff now because prices will be higher tomorrow).
-This increases demand and makes inflation increase.
+When people see that CPI is increasing, they expect prices to continue rising in the future.
+This might cause people to make forward purchases (in other words, you may as well buy more stuff now because prices will be higher tomorrow), which increases demand and causes inflation to increase.

-Similarly, when inflation is high, workers expect their pay rises to keep up, otherwise it begins to impact their quality of life.
-But, rising wages increase household disposable income, further lifting demand for products and services, which causes prices to rise.
+Similarly, when inflation is high, workers expect their pay rises to keep up; otherwise, it begins to impact their quality of life.
+However, rising wages increase household disposable income, further lifting demand for products and services, which causes prices to rise.

 The rise in prices increases demand for higher wages, leading to higher production costs.
 This puts more pressure on prices, creating a spiralling effect.